 “Men hate each other because they fear each other, and they fear each other because they don’t know each other, and they don’t know each other because they are often separated from each other.”
 Dr. Martin Luther King.

-The Center for the Healing of Racism offers Dialogue: Racism, over two days, which provides a safe, respectful, and loving atmosphere for individuals to learn new information, share their experiences, dispel the fears and guilt, get to know each other, and come together.
+You are invited to spend two days with us in a safe, respectful, and loving atmosphere for individuals to learn new information, share their experiences, dispel the fears and guilt, get to know each other, and come together.

 3412 CRAWFORD @ HOLMAN STREET